 Pharmacy Technician

 A Pharmacy Technician is a professional registered with the General Pharmaceutical Council (GPhC) and they play an integral part in helping patients to make the most of their medicines.
-(APTUK)

 Pharmacy Technicians work under the guidance of a pharmacist although they are accountable for their own work as a registered professional.
-They can be involved in any part of the medicines supply from the adding of medicines onto repeat lists from discharge letters to the final checking of mediciations.
+They can be involved in any part of the medicines supply from the adding of medicines onto repeat lists from discharge letters to the final checking of medications.

 • Updating medication lists for patients following changes identified in discharge summaries